She Loves Biscotti

 A bunch of carrots and parsley on a wooden board.

-Properly wash the carrots: As you know, carrots are root vegetables and as such there will always be a little bit of dirt to deal with, this is especially true with fall carrots.
-With spring carrots, you can get away with washing them under cold running water and then just scrubbing them gently to remove all the impurities.
+Properly wash the carrots: As you know, carrots are root vegetables and as such, there will always be a little bit of dirt to deal with.
+This is especially true with fall carrots.
+With spring carrots, you can wash them under cold running water and then just scrub them gently to remove all the impurities.
 A vegetable brush works well for this.
 If you prefer, you can also peel your carrots.
 Try to remove just the thin outer layer.

 Wash and dry the parsley: You will need about 2-3 springs of parsley.
 A salad spinner works really well to spin-dry this Italian herb.